hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 * Distributed java.util.stream
 * DAG (and Processors)

-Of these, the Pipelines API is the easiest to program for the newcomer to distributed computing.
+Of the three APIs, the Pipelines API is the newest, and provides a broad feature set and a very easy on-ramp for developers who are new to distributed computing.

-The distributed Stream API has additional complexity that many programmers may find a hinderance at first.
+The distributed Stream API has additional complexity, compared to running a local application that uses `java.util.stream`.
+The API is the same, but under the hood there will always be distributed, partitioned data.

-The DAG API has existed for longer, but is not necessary (and is too low-level) for many applications of Jet - but for the power user, it provides capabilities not easily accessible by the other APIs.
+The DAG API has existed for longer, but is not necessary (and is too low-level) for many applications of Jet.
+For the power user, it provides capabilities not easily accessible by the other APIs and may be useful, e.g. for building DSLs.

+A comparison of the APIs can be found on the [Hazelcast website](http://docs.hazelcast.org/docs/jet/0.5.1/manual/Comparison_of_Jet_APIs.html).

 In the rest of this white paper, we use the Pipelines API exclusively.

 ### Introducing JetLeopard

-As noted earlier, JetLeopard (https://github.com/kittylyst/jetleopard) is a port of the BetLeopard open-source betting engine to use Hazelcast Jet.
+As noted earlier, [JetLeopard](https://github.com/kittylyst/jetleopard) is a port of the BetLeopard open-source betting engine to use Hazelcast Jet.

 The JetLeopard

 ![Jet Leopard](jetleopard-logo.png "JetLeopard")

-BetLeopard can be found at (https://github.com/hazelcast/betleopard) and models horse-racing.
+BetLeopard can be [found on Github](https://github.com/hazelcast/betleopard) and models horse-racing.
 It was designed as an on-ramp for developers to see a non-trivial model to better illustrate the Hazelcast technologies.
 The white paper "Introduction to Hazelcast IMDG with Apache Spark" contains details of the domain model and should be consulted before reading the rest of this white paper.